mc-zone/bundle-ensure-webpack-plugin/README.md

 ## Options

-- **externals**: Object. provide reload url for each external.
+- **externals**: Object.
+Provide reload URL for each external.

-- **publicPath**: String. provide a alternative publicPath for chunk reload.
+- **publicPath**: String.
+Provide an alternative publicPath for chunk reload.

-- **appendTime**: default is `true`, append timestamp to retry url's querystring, to avoid cache.
+- **appendTime**: Default is `true`, append timestamp to retry URL's querystring to avoid cache.

-- **associateWithHtmlPlugin**: default is `true`, auto inline the startup code into the HTML page with [`html-webpack-plugin`](https://github.com/jantimon/html-webpack-plugin).
+- **associateWithHtmlPlugin**: Default is `true`, auto inline the startup code into the HTML page with [`html-webpack-plugin`](https://github.com/jantimon/html-webpack-plugin).

-- **retryTemplate**: String. default is `"default"`, can pass a plain javascript code snippet as your own retry handler which will be compiled into startup code.(See the [retry template](/template/retry/))
+- **retryTemplate**: String.
+Default is `"default"`.
+You can pass a plain javascript code snippet as your own retry handler which will be inserted into startup code.
+See the [retry template](/template/retry/))

-- **emitStartup**: default is `false`, output each entrypoint's startup code to disk. the startup code should be inline to the page to avoid load failure.
-So it's not recommended to use unless you are using other way who need it such as server rendering.
+- **emitStartup**: Default is `false`.
+Output each entry point's startup code to disk. the startup code should be inline to the page to avoid load failure.
+So it's not recommended to use unless you are using another way who need it such as server rendering.

-- **startupFilename**: String. default is `[name].startup.js`.
-Only work with `emitStartup` enabled. (files will be output to your `webpackOptions.output.path`).
+- **startupFilename**: String.
+Default is `[name].startup.js`.
+Only available while `emitStartup` has enabled.
+(Files will be outputted to your `webpackOptions.output.path`).

 ## License